 5 Beware of Link Schemes

-Here are some examples Google deems link schemes:
+Here are some examples of Google deems link schemes:

 Google advises that webmasters gain links naturally through quality content.
 They also advise adding nofollow links to prevent penalties.